SiGiL-Cpp/CppCraft/pages/05-processing.md

 There's a limited amount of desks, though.
 Maybe 6-8, maybe 4, maybe 12 or more (*number of cores in the processor*).

-So when things get busy, the apprentices queue for accessing the desks.
+So when things get busy, the apprentices queue for accessing the desks and take turns (*context switch*).

-Each apprentice have their own wall of drawers, though.
+Each apprentice has their own wall of drawers, though.
 There can be more walls than desks.
 Geometry can get funny in these magic places, I guess.

 There's still a limit to how many drawers there can be at a time, and there's a secret trick to make it work: slots where the drawers are placed can be accessed from behind the wall too, and the butler sometimes grabs a drawer from a queuing apprentice and brings it down to the cellar (*paging*).
 When that apprentice gets their turn, the butler will return the drawer from the cellar.
+This only happens in extreme cases.

-So from time to time, our apprentice will be interrupted by the butler, to leave the desk for another apprentice, and gets queuing.
+So with everyone taking turn, from time to time, our apprentice will be interrupted by the butler, to leave the desk for another apprentice, and gets queuing.

 Although that can happen at any time (*preemption* in modern architectures), the apprentice is way more likely to be interrupted by the butler when they reach